adithyac94/adithyac94/README.md

 My name is Adithya - aka Adi👋

-I'm a Masters Student in Computer Science at Northeastern University and a Developer -> check my Git.
+I'm a Masters Student in Computer Science at Northeastern University and a Developer -> check my [Git](https://github.com/flyninja94?tab=repositories).

-👯 I’m looking for Co-Op/Internship oppurtunities in software developement starting from May-2021 -> check my resume
+👯 I’m looking for Co-Op/Internship oppurtunities in software developement starting from May-2021

 🥅 2021 Goals: Contribute more to Open Source projects.